synera-br/lockari-frontend-app/docs/examples/go-gin-auth-middleware.md

 	// Retrieve the user and tenant ID from the context.
 	// We can be sure these values exist and are valid because the middleware passed.

-    // We use c.GetString() which panics if the key doesn't exist.
+    // We use c.GetString() which is convenient.
+It returns an empty string if the key doesn't exist.
-    // This is safe here because the middleware guarantees its presence. userID := c.GetString(string(middleware.UserIDContextKey))
+    // For critical data like this, you could also use c.Get() and a type assertion for more safety. userID := c.GetString(string(middleware.UserIDContextKey))
 	tenantID := c.GetString(string(middleware.TenantIDContextKey))